kchonka/kchonka/content/project/integrations-brewbuddy/index.md

 <br>

 {{% callout note %}}
-BrewBuddy is a fictional app created for demonstration purposes, representing an online platform providing brewing tips and step-by-step guides to empower coffee enthusiasts in mastering the art of brewing.
+BrewBuddy is a fictional app created for demonstration purposes, representing an online platform providing brewing tips and step-by-step guides to empower coffee enthusiasts.
 {{% /callout %}}

 <br>